openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 *Constant string to character conversion* converts an expression of type ``string`` to type ``char``.
-The initial type ``string`` expression must be a constant expression (see :ref:`Constant Expressions`) with a length equal to 1.
+The initial type ``string`` expression must be a constant expression (see :ref:`Constant Expressions`).
+The length of this espression equals 1.

 The resultant ``char`` is the first and only character of the converted ``string``.